 This contest is an opportunity for TSIE students to explore texts outside of their classroom requirements for the purposes of pleasure and English improvement.
 Winners of the contest are awarded a cash prize and are also featured on the TSIE website and the TSIE Facebook page.

-The Raigosa Family Reading for TSIE Students was named after former TSIE students, Maria, Juan, and Mauricio Raigosa who displayed friendly and studious attitudes in and outside of the classroom.
+The Raigosa Family Reading for TSIE Students was named after three former TSIE students: Maria, Juan, and Mauricio Raigosa, who displayed friendly and studious attitudes in and outside of the classroom.
 Each student was dedicated to accomplishing their goals at Texas State University and the U.S., despite the hardships that their family had faced after one of the students, Maria, had been in a serious car accident.
 Despite this personal trial, the family displayed amazing courage in the TSIE program at Texas State.
 Each student's biography is below.

 Maria Raigosa was a TSIE student from spring 2007 to fall 2007.
 Maria is a great example of striving for success no matter what difficulties arise.
 She came to Texas State after surviving a car accident that left her paralyzed from the neck down.
 Instead of giving up, she moved forward to complete rehabilitation in Colombia and then on to the U.S. to gain English proficiency at Texas State in the TSIE program.
 She went on to earn an MBA at Texas State University.
 Maria is now enrolled in University of Central Florida to continue her education.
 Maria has a BBA from Universidad Icesi in Cali Colombia.